WernerRall147/RallTheory/AzureAndOffice365IPAddresses/README.md

 # PowerBI
-Power BI repository for sharing my templates with the community
+Power BI report that shows all Azure and Office 365 IP Addresses